First Quantum Minerals: Panama

-In January 2022, negotiations between the Government of Panama and FQM started to define a new contract concerning the Cobre mine, Panama.
-First Quantum's subsidiary Minera Panamá S. A. made proposals to the Government of Panamá including yearly payments of US$375 million in tax and royalty revenue.
+In January 2022, negotiations between the Government of Panama and First Quantum started to define a new contract concerning the Cobre Panamá Mine.
+First Quantum's subsidiary Minera Panamá S. A. (“MPSA”) made proposals to the Government of Panama including yearly payments of US$375 million in tax and royalty revenue.
 These payments were offered under the condition that metal prices and profitability of this mine would not drop significantly.
-However, the Government of Panamá halted discussions in December 2022 and announced plans to order the suspension of operations at this mine.
+However, the Government of Panama halted discussions in December 2022 and announced plans to order the suspension of operations at this mine.
+In February 2023, the Cobre Panamá Mine suspended ore processing operations after copper concentrate loading operations at Punta Rincón port were halted due to a resolution issued by the Panamá Maritime Authority.
+Ship loading and ore processing resumed on March 8, 2023.

-In February 2023, the Cobre Panama mine suspended ore processing operations after copper concentrate loading operations at Port Rincón were halted due to a resolution issued by the Panamá Maritime Authority.
-Ship loading and ore processing resumed on 8 March 2023.
-The congress of Panamá approved the revised contract concerning the Cobre Panama mine as Bill 1100 in October 2023, which was signed by the President of Panamá as Law 406.
-Protests led to a moratorium on metallic mining throughout the country, "for an indefinite term", excluding already approved concessions, through Bill 1110, which was approved with 59 votes by the National Assembly (AN), on 3 November 2023.
-However, the constitutionality of the already approved new concession between the Government of Panana and Minera Panamá S. A. was questioned, leading to more uncertainty.
-These concessions have led to massive protests in many places of the country that are still ongoing, with the protesters accusing the government of corruption and accepting bribes in order to give overly favorable conditions to the company.
+The congress of Panama approved the revised contract concerning the Cobre Panamá Mine as Bill 1100 in October 2023, which was signed by the President of Panama as Law 406.
+Protests led to a moratorium on metallic mining throughout the country, "for an indefinite term," excluding already approved concessions, through Bill 1110, which was approved with 59 votes by the National Assembly, on November 3, 2023.
+However, the constitutionality of the already approved new concession between the Government of Panama and MPSA was questioned, leading to more uncertainty and massive protests in many parts of the country.

-FQM reported that its subsidiary MPSA made a tax and royalty payment on 16 November 2023 of $567 million for the period from December 2021 to October 2023.
+First Quantum reported that its subsidiary MPSA made a tax and royalty payment on November 16, 2023 of $567 million for the period from December 2021 to October 2023.
 This payment is one of the largest ever tax and royalty payments in the history of the global copper mining sector and is the largest fiscal payment ever made in Panama.
-However, an illegal blockade of small boats at the Punta Rincón port continues to prevent the delivery of supplies that are necessary to operate the power plant of the Cobre Panama mine.
-This blockade forced the mine to temporarily halt production as of 23 November 2023.
+However, a blockade of small boats at the Punta Rincón port prevented the delivery of supplies that were necessary to operate the power plant at the Cobre Panamá Mine.
+This blockade forced the mine to halt production on November 23, 2023.